Skip to main content

 The MAGA flock absolutely sees the stumbling of movies like The Little Mermaid (2023) and Snow White (2025) as their victory--proof that "woke movies" just don't work and will tank at the box office.
 I guess the folks at The New York Times didn’t have to compare Halle Bailey to Rosa Parks if they didn’t want to, but when the cultural gatekeepers more or less washed their hands of those movies, other crowds were happy to claim them for their own purposes.

-As of this publishing, Rachel Zegler just finished a very successful run in London starring in Andrew Lloyd Webber’s EVITA and received considerable acclaim for it.
+I'm publishing this piece shortly after Rachel Zegler finished a very successful run in London starring in Andrew Lloyd Webber’s EVITA and received considerable acclaim for it.
 And honestly?
 Good for her.
 After everything Disney put her through, I hope she gets to do this for as long as she wants.
 During the first weeks of performances, Zegler responded to the backlash over her online activism, explaining,

 “I can really only echo [the Hacks actor] Hannah Einbinder in saying that a platform becomes a responsibility, and that responsibility is ours to use as we please.